 - Encourage local farmers to grow more food.

 - Increase the ability of our communities to feed themselves

 RCI licensees develop Nutritive Dehydration Centers in their communities with assistance and asset-sharing support of the RCI system.
-These Centers operate aslocal socially conscious, profitable businesses committed to enhancing food security in their communities while creating green jobs, education and local resiliency.
+These Centers operate as local, socially conscious and profitable businesses committed to enhancing food security in their communities, while creating green jobs and local resiliency.